jet2018/js-fetch-wrapper/README.md

 const jet = new Jet(
   baseUrl = "https:your-cool-base-url.com",
   interceptWithJWTAuth = true,
-  token = my_token
+  token = my_token // notice this
 )
 ```

-NOTE: When `token` is defined in the class, it will take precendence of the rest of the parameters you pass expect `interceptWithJWTAuth`.
+NOTE: When `token` is defined in the class, it will take precendence of the rest of the parameters you pass except `interceptWithJWTAuth`.
 Which means, the library won't be checking in your localstorage at all.

 But with this last one, Remember our token will be sent as `Bearer`, to customize that, just like as explained above, define your `sendTokenAs`. in the class instantiation.